 When introducing remote work to the mix, you create the opportunity to improve inclusiveness and diversity within your business.

-Essentially, you are broadening your candidate pool to include people with different backgrounds or beliefs.
+Essentially, you are broadening your candidate pool to include people with different backgrounds, beliefs, and accessibility levels.
 This approach can help reduce inequality by creating more equitable employment opportunities for those who may not have them otherwise.

 People such as parents, carers, people with disabilities and those unable to commute to the office due to their geographical location have often been excluded from the full range of career options, and this is your opportunity to change that.